CodeYourFuture/syllabus/docs/fundamentals/week-1/learning-objectives.md

 - [ ] Export your Codepen to zip
 - [ ] Upload your folder to Github
 - [ ] Deploy your folder to Netlify

+## Personal Development / Introspection

+- [ ] Explain the purpose of Personal Development sessions
+- [ ] Identify an area of personal development